how to test that an Exception is raised

 NameError: name 'function_name' is not defined

-I assign it to None to define it
+I point it to None to define it

 1function_name = None